Mams9/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that displays a confused smiley
 Write a script that displays a confused smiley
 Write a script that displays a confused smiley
+Display the content of the /etc/passwd file.
+Display the content of the /etc/passwd file.